 Use linting tools in your development environment to highlight security issues in your custom code and resolve or mitigate any reported issues before your release the code.
-For more information about configuring linting, see "Enforce code style with ESlint" on page 47.
+For more information about configuring linting, see Enforce good code style with ESLint and EditorConfig (on page 79).